Extending Receipt Template Capabilities from Plugins

 </doc>

-In the cash memo template:
+In the product check template:

 @inherits TemplateBase<ICashMemoCheque>